 - Check out a Kill-A-Watt meter from the Lincoln Public Library to see which of your appliances consume the most energy. - Borrow an infrared camera from the Town of Lincoln to see where your home might have air leaks.
-Contact Kerry Parrella at kparrella@lincnet.org to request.
+Contact apearson@lincnet.org to request.